Child development and milestones: Your 5-years-8-month-old

 Speech and Language Development

-By now, your child understands what you say - including instructions - completely.
-You might also notice your child commanding younger friends or siblings around, using their every-expanding vocabulary.
+By now, your child understands what you say – including instructions – completely.
+You might also notice your child commanding younger friends or siblings around, using their ever-expanding vocabulary.

 - Encourage your child to speak in front of a mirror.
 This clever exercise allows your child to see himself talking and the expressions associated with certain ideas and words.

 - Your child mirrors your behaviour, including your speech.
 Remember to use words like “please” and “thank you” and try to control the tone of your voice when you feel angry or upset.